snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 ## Transforming Data

 For all the below examples, the input is a string representation of the below JSON object.
-For Snowplow data, using `snowplow_mode` will produce a json object input - see [the snowplow example](../examples/snowplow/index.md).
+For Snowplow data, using `snowplow_mode` will produce a JSON object input - see [the snowplow example](../examples/snowplow/index.md).

 ```json
 {